magnetsystems/r2m-examples/complex/README.md

 ```
 r2m gen -e user-manager
 ```
-Under the mobile directory, this will create a RestController class for iOS, Javascript and Android containing the createUser, deleteUser, updateUser, and listUsers methods.
+Under the mobile directory, this will create a RestController class for iOS, Javascript and Android containing the createUser, deleteUser, updateUser, listUsers, and login methods.